localvoid/vdom/README.md

 #### `void update(Node other, Context context)`

-Update previous node with the new one.
+Apply changes to the DOM and transfer state from the previous virtual tree to the new one.

 ## Usage example